 Older adults in Central Indiana have concerns about the expense associated with health care access, eligibility for Medicaid (e.g., “making too much money” to be eligible), inadequate health care coverage by Medicaid and Medicare, and cost of medications.19 See the Financial Stability section of the report for additional discussion.

 Medicare and Medicaid are separate government-run health insurance programs serving two different populations.
-While Medicare provides health coverage to people 65 years and older and people with disabilities, Medicaid provides health coverage to low- or very low-income individuals.
-Individuals who are eligible for both Medicare and Medicaid benefits, referred to as “dually eligible,” make up about 17% of total Medicare enrollment.20
+While Medicare provides health coverage to people age 65 years and older and people with disabilities, Medicaid provides health coverage to low- or very low-income individuals.
+Individuals who are eligible for both Medicare and Medicaid benefits, referred to as “dually eligible,” make up about 17 percent of total Medicare enrollment.20

-Dually eligible individuals tend to have more chronic medical conditions and greater levels of physical disabilities and mental illness than persons with Medicare only., In addition, those who are dually eligible visit the emergency department (ED) and are hospitalized at more than twice the rate of those that have Medicare only.21 22 Nationally, the proportion of dually eligible beneficiaries of color increased from 41% in 2006 to 48% in 2018.23 In Indiana, approximately 80% of those dual eligible are White while 15% are Black, which is disproportionate to the total White and Black population.24
+Dually eligible individuals tend to have more chronic medical conditions and greater levels of physical disabilities and mental illness than persons with Medicare only., In addition, those who are dually eligible visit the emergency department (ED) and are hospitalized at more than twice the rate of those that have Medicare only.21 22 Nationally, the proportion of dually eligible beneficiaries of color increased from 41 percent in 2006 to 48 percent in 2018.23 In Indiana, approximately 80% of those dual eligible are White while 15 percent are Black, which is disproportionate to the total White and Black population.24

 Older adults with dementia26 are also known to have higher hospitalization rates than those without dementia.
 A study at Eskenazi Health, a health care system in Indianapolis, demonstrated that older adults with dementia had more than twice the number of hospital admissions and care transitions compared to older adults without dementia.27